Treaty

-The Egyptian–Hittite peace treaty, on display at the Istanbul Archaeology Museum, was for a long time believed to be the earliest example of any written international agreement of any kind.
+The Egyptian–Hittite peace treaty, on display at the Istanbul Archaeology Museum, one of the earliest examples of a written international agreement.

-A treaty is a recorded international agreement between sovereign states or other subjects of international law (including international organizations) that is governed by international law.
-A treaty may also be known as an international agreement, protocol, covenant, convention, pact, or exchange of letters, among other terms; however, only documents that are legally binding on the parties are considered treaties under international law.
-Treaties may be bilateral (between two countries) or multilateral (involving more than two countries).
+A treaty is an international agreement between sovereign states or other subjects of international law (including international organizations) that is governed by international law.
+A treaty may also be known as an international agreement, protocol, covenant, convention, pact, or exchange of letters, among other terms.
+However, only documents that are legally binding on the parties are considered treaties under international law.
+Treaties may be bilateral (between two parties) or multilateral (involving more than two parties).

 International agreements were used in some form by most major civilizations and became increasingly common and more sophisticated during the early modern era.
 The early 19th century saw developments in diplomacy, foreign policy, and international law reflected by the widespread use of treaties.
-The 1969 Vienna Convention on the Law of Treaties (VCLT) codified these practices and established rules and guidelines for creating, amending, interpreting, and terminating treaties, and for resolving disputes and alleged breaches.
+In the 20th century, the Vienna Convention on the Law of Treaties (VCLT) codified these practices by establishing rules for creating, amending, interpreting, and terminating treaties; and for resolving disputes and alleged breaches.

-They vary in their obligations (the extent to which states are bound to the rules), precision (the extent to which the rules are unambiguous), and delegation (the extent to which third parties have authority to interpret, apply and make rules).
-Treaties can take many forms and govern a wide range of subject matters, such as security, trade, environment, and human rights; they may also be used to establish international institutions, such as the International Criminal Court and the United Nations, for which they often provide a governing framework.
-Treaties serve as primary sources of international law and have codified or established most international legal principles since the early 20th century.
-In contrast with other sources of international law, such as customary international law, treaties are only binding on the parties that have signed and ratified them.
+Treaties serve as primary sources of international law and have codified or established many international legal principles since the early 20th century.
+As with other sources of international law, they are only binding on the parties that have signed and ratified them.
+In certain conditions a treaty may also be invalidated and thus rendered unenforceable, for example, if it violates a peremptory norm (jus cogens) such as permitting a war of aggression or crimes against humanity.

-Notwithstanding the VCLT and customary international law, treaties are not required to follow any standard form, and differ widely in substance and complexity.
-Nevertheless, all valid treaties must comply with the legal principle of pacta sunt servanda (Latin: "agreements must be kept"), under which parties are committed to perform their duties and honor their agreements in good faith.
-A treaty may also be invalidated, and thus rendered unenforceable, if it violates a preemptory norm (jus cogens), such as permitting a war of aggression or crimes against humanity.
+Treaties are not required to follow any standard form and differ widely in substance and complexity.
+They are applied to wide range of subject matters such as security, trade, environment, and human rights.
+Treaties are also used to establish governance frameworks for international institutions such as the International Criminal Court and the United Nations.